ni2-vsv11/Waste-Tracking-and-Detection-System/README.md

 ⭐ Support

-If you found this project useful, consider starring the repository, forking it, or sharing feedback.
+If you found this project useful, consider starring the repository or sharing feedback.
 Happy Coding 🚀♻️